On Huang and Wong's Algorithm for Generalized Binary Split Trees

 But this is impossible, as the minimum placement cost is 1757.
 So (i) holds.
 Now suppose for contradiction that (ii) doesn't hold.
 Then there is a weight-10 key $k'$ at depth 5 or more, and at most fifteen keys at depth 4, so $k'$ can be re-placed in depth 4, yielding a key placement that costs 10 less, which is impossible.
 This proves the claim.

 Key placements ignore the ordering of keys.
-The following \emph{order property} captures the restrictions on key placements due to the ordering. \begin{quote} \emph{ Let $T$ be any correct \gbsplit tree.
-Let $N$ and $N'$ be nodes in $T$ with equality-test keys $k$ and $k'$.
-Let $M$ be the least-common ancestor of $N$ and $N'$.
-If $N$ is in $M$'s left subtree, and $N'$ is in $M$'s right subtree, then $k<k'$.} \end{quote} The property holds simply because $k$ and $k'$ are separated by $M$'s split key.
+The following \emph{order property} captures the restrictions on key placements due to the ordering.

+\begin{quote} \emph{ Let $T$ be any correct \gbsplit tree.
+Let {$P$} and {$P'$} be nodes in $T$ with equality-test keys $k$ and $k'$.
+Let {$Q$} be the least-common ancestor of {$P$} and {$P'$}.
+If {$P$} is in {$Q$}'s left subtree, and {$P'$} is in {$Q$}'s right subtree, then $k<k'$.} \end{quote}